 “Given that the Signature Hybrid has some excellent bounce, I’d highly recommend this mattress for combination sleepers who often change positions multiple times throughout the night.
 I also think the Signature Hybrid could be a great fit for couples.
 You shouldn’t be overly disturbed by a restless partner on this bed, and it has nice, firm edge support.” – Nichole Mondshein, lead reviewer and staff writer

-Brooklyn Bedding has a wide variety of models, with the Signature Hybrid being one of its most comfortable and economical mattresses (you can often find a queen size for under $1,000 after discounts).
-In our testing, we found that its simple yet effective hybrid construction of foams and springs helped us maintain a healthy sleeping posture, which is essential for avoiding back pain.
-It earned a 4.5 out of 5 in both support and pressure relief, and you can get it in three different firmnesses.
-Expert tester Nichole Mondshein says, “Based on the amount of blue on this pressure map, I think the Signature Hybrid could be a nice choice for back sleepers with back pain.”
+Brooklyn Bedding offers a wide array of mattress options, with the Signature Hybrid being one of its most comfortable and economical mattresses (you can often find a queen size for under $1,000 after discounts).
+Our testing found that its simple yet effective hybrid construction of foams and springs helped us maintain a healthy sleeping posture, essential for avoiding back pain.
+This bed performed well in our cooling and edge support test, earning 4.5 and 4.3, respectively.
+These scores helped this mattress obtain a 3.8 overall score.

 Our pressure map results for the Brooklyn Bedding Signature Hybrid.